alni/DigitalNightstand/DigitalNightstand.tingapp/README.md

 ## Web Frontend ##

 The Web Frontend provides configuration and control of the Nightstand from a web browser.

 Accepts connections default on port `8000`.

 Supports:

-* Radio Player control
 * Setting up the alarms (total 5)
-* Setting the current country for Internet radio list
-* Adding custom Internet radio stations

-### Radio Player ###

-Supports all controls that are available on the Nightstand.

-Also supports:

-* Changing the current country for the station list temporarily
-* Searching and selecting a radio station from a list
+* Setting up the weather forecast (including latitude/longitude coordinates, desired language and units)

 ## Configuration and Data Files ##

 The configuration and data files are stored within a specific folder path unique for each platform.

 * `config.json` - contains all user configured settings.
-This includes all settings configured with the Web Frontend (excluding the _Dirble API Key_)
+This includes all settings configured with the Web Frontend (excluding the _Forecast IO API Key_)
-* `radio/<country>.json`  - contains transformed Internet stations data downloaded from Dirble a specific `country`
-* `radio/private.json` - contains private user data that should not be shared.
-This includes the Dirble API Key set from the Web Frontend
+* `weather/private.json` - contains private user data that should not be shared.
+This includes the Forecast IO API Key set from the Web Frontend

-### Dirble API Key ###
+### Forecast IO API Key ###

-When downloaded radio channels using the Dirble Service, a Dirble API Key must be provided.
+When downloaded weather data using the Forecast Service, a Forecast IO API Key must be provided.

 This can be set from the Web Frontend.

-When the value of Dirble API Key field is changed the API Key is automatically saved to `radio/private.json`.
+When the value of Forecast IO API Key field is changed the API Key is automatically saved to `weather/private.json`.
 If successful the field is cleared to prevent reading of the API key.

-The Dirble API Key is never loaded to the configuration page.
+The Forecast IO API Key is never loaded to the configuration page.

 --------